Toll Free: 1-877-489-7333

 Large, Spencer-type blooms are pristine white, frilled and fragrant, held on long, strong stems.
 They are superb cut flowers.
 Vigorous, heavy blooming vines to 6 feet tall.

 Unique, color-changing picotee flowers go from rose-cream to lavender-white as the flowers age.
 Fragrant blooms on compact 24 to 32 inch plants.
 Excellent for long-lasting cut flowers.

 Bushy, heavy-blooming 24-30 inch plants produce large fragrant flowers in a wide range of attractive colors.
 Can be massed without support or trained on low trellises.
 They also look terrific scrambling over low shrubs and are excellent in containers.

-Wonderfully fragrant 1 inch rose-pink and white bicolor flowers.
-The bushy, 2 foot plants are heavy blooming and are perfect for edging, containers or hanging baskets.
+Wonderfully fragrant 1 inch blue blooms.
+The bushy 2 foot tall plants are heavy flowering.
+'Cupid Blue' dwarf sweet peas are perfect for edging, containers or hanging baskets.